 All applicants selected for admission must sign a standard resident contract.

 The residency program is 12.5 months in length from July 1 to July 15 of the following year.
 The stipend is $39,584.00 which will be paid on a bi-monthly basis.
 Compensation is not contingent upon productivity of the resident.
-The resident will also have the opportunity to purchase health insurance at a nominal cost.
+The resident will also have the opportunity to purchase health insurance.
 Professional liability insurance and a $750 travel stipend are provided by the College.
 Also included in the benefit package are clinic coats, 10 days academic leave, 10 personal days and 18 days vacation leave, as outlined in the paragraph below.
 Please note that the $400 Professional Privilege Tax, due May of each year, is not covered by the College.
 The resident is expected to obtain a DEA license and will be provided a financial benefit for this purpose.
 A receipt will need to be turned in to the Director for Residency Programs.